AnotherKamila/sdn-loadbalancer/report/report.md

 ## Per-connection consistency

-If we only implement what has been described so far, we will get a functional load balancer with weights, but we cannot change the weights dynamically without losing per-connection consistency.
+If we implement what has been described so far, we will get a functional load balancer with weights, but we cannot change the weights (or the servers in pools) dynamically without losing per-connection consistency.
 When the pool distribution changes, some buckets will be assigned to different servers and therefore connections in those buckets will be broken (see Figure 4).

 ![Figure 4: Changing the distribution will break connections which hashed into the third bucket.](./figures/hash-problem.svg)